 - The Corn Laws were tariffs imposed on imported food and grain to encourage people to buy British produce instead.
 Enforced between 1815 and 1846, the steep import duties made it too expensive to import grain from abroad even when food supplies were short as during the potato blight which led to famine in Ireland and to a lesser extent in Scotland.
 Sir Robert Peel fought to repeal the Corn Laws to open up free trade with other nations but it caused a serious division within his own party as most were against the repeal.
 In 1846, Peel finally succeeded with the backing of the Whigs but he was eventually forced to resign as prime minister.

 - Edward Drummond was shot in the back on 20 January 1843 by a Scottish woodturner, Daniel McNaughton, who was then apprehended by police.
-It is believed McNaughton thought he was showing Peel but his is inconclusive.
+It is believed McNaughton thought he was shooting Peel but this is inconclusive.
 Drummond managed to walk to his house so it was assumed he wasn’t badly hurt and a surgeon removed the bullet successfully, however complications set in and Drummond died five days later.
 McNaughton was tried for murder but found not guilty by reason of insanity.
 An anonymous pamphlet later claimed Drummond had been killed by inadequate medical treatment as the bullet wound had not been fatal.

 - The relationship shown between Lord Alfred Paget and Drummond is highly improbable for many reasons and the casual acceptance of it by several characters is also unbelievable as homosexuality was seen as immoral.
 Lord Alfred was twenty years younger than Drummond and was appointed as Victoria’s Chief Equerry in 1846, three years after Drummond’s death.